The Holy Nation

 Paul and Philip

-The apostle Paul and the evangelist Philip are examples of the Father's elect children who were in a high profile position as ambassadors for him, his son Jesus Christ, and his heavenly kingdom:
+Paul and Philip are examples of the Father's elect who were in a high profile position as ambassadors for him, his son Jesus Christ, and his heavenly kingdom:

 "And he [Paul] went into the synagogue, and spoke boldly for the space of three months, disputing and persuading the things concerning the Kingdom of God" (Acts 19:8 KJV).